-There are a host of insurance policies available – each for different needs and requirements of consumers.
+There are a host of Insurance Policies available – each for different needs and requirements of consumers.
 Endowment plans are a popular form of insurance that are risk-free and sought after by individuals who do not mind lower returns for a risk-free investment.
-In this article, we’ll discuss in further detail about how an endowment plan is different from a term plan, the key benefits of opting for an endowment plan, types of endowment plans, etc.
+In this article, we’ll discuss in further detail about how an endowment plan is different from a term plan, the key benefits of endowment plans, types of endowment plans, etc.

-is a combination of insurance and investment.
-In case of a term insurance policy, there is no maturity benefit – i.e. in the event the person survives the policy tenure, the person does not receive a sum on completion of the tenure.
+An endowment plan is a combination of insurance and investment.
+In case of a term insurance policy, there is no maturity benefit – i.e. in the event, the person survives the policy tenure, the person does not receive a sum on completion of the tenure.
 In other words, if the person dies during the policy tenure, his dependent/nominee gets the monetary value or the sum assured.
 An endowment plan offers users the best of both worlds.
 Here, the person gets a sum assured on maturity.
-Also, in the event of the person’s unfortunate demise, the policyholder’s kin receive death benefit.
+Also, in the event of the person’s unfortunate demise, the policyholder’s kin receive a death benefit.

 Broadly, there are two types of endowment policies – with profit and without profit.
 Within these two classes, there are several variations structured to meet different objectives of policyholders such as whole life protection, savings, pension, child’s education, etc.